📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 It’s high-risk, high-drama investing.

-Focus on the stable stuff first: your savings, your income streams, and your emergency fund.
+Focus on the stable stuff first: your savings, your income streams, and your emergency funds.

 Once those are sorted, then maybe buy a little Bitcoin, Ethereum, or a few other notable coins. 🪙✨